FPT-Algorithms for the \ell-Matchoid Problem with a Coverage Objective: Joint -Representative Set

 We say that some subset $R \subseteq T$ is a \emph{joint $k$-representative set for $(T,\cM,w)$} if for any feasible set $\cB$ of $\cM$, with $|\cB|\leq k$, and for any element $b \in T \cap \cB$, there exists some $e \in R$ with $w(e) \geq w(b)$ and $\cB-b+e$ feasible for $\cM$. \end{definition}

 Note that such a joint $k$-representative set $R \subseteq T$ has the property that for any feasible solution $O$ of size at most $k$ in $\cM$, and each $b \in O \cap T$: either $R$ contains $b$ already (in which case, we let $e = b$), or $R$ contains some other element $e$ so that $O-b + e$ remains feasible and the new weight $w(O-b+e) \geq w(O)$.
-As we show in Theorem~\ref{thm:matchoid-offline}, it then follows that by using only elements of $R$, we can always construct a feasible solution of size at most $k$ that is has total weight at least as large as any feasible set $O$.
+As we show in Theorem~\ref{thm:matchoid-offline}, if $R$ is a joint $k$-representative set for $X$, then it then follows that $R$ must contain a feasible solution of size at most $k$ with total weight at least as large as any feasible set $O \subseteq X$ with size at most $k$.

 We now give an algorithm for computing a joint $k$-representative set for $(T,\cM,w)$.
 Our main procedure, $\RepSet$ is presented in Algorithm~\ref{alg:guess}.
 We suppose that we are given access to independence oracles for all matroids in $\cM$, as well as a weight function $w : X \to \reals$.
 In order to compute a joint $k$-representative set for $(T,\cM,w)$, the procedure $\RepSet(T)$ makes use of an auxiliary procedure $\Guess$ that takes a pair $(J,Y)$ as input.
 The first input $J$ to $\Guess$ is a multi-dimensional set $J=(J_1,\cdots, J_s)$, where each $J_i \subseteq X_i$ for $1 \leq i \leq s$, and the second input is a subset $Y \subseteq T$.
-For a multi-dimensional set $J$, we define $||J|| \triangleq \sum_{i=1}^{s}|J_i|$, and let $J +_i e$ denote the multi-dimensional set obtained from $J$ by adding $e$ to the set $J_i$.
+For a multi-dimensional set $J$, we define $\|J\| \triangleq \sum_{i=1}^{s}|J_i|$, and let $J +_i e$ denote the multi-dimensional set obtained from $J$ by adding $e$ to the set $J_i$.
 That is, $J +_{i} e = (J_1,\ldots, J_{i-1},J_i+e,J_{i+1},\ldots, J_s)$.
 Given a pair of inputs $(J, Y)$, the procedure $\Guess$ first selects a maximum weight element $e$ of $Y$ and adds $e$ to the output set $\outp$.
 If $\|J\| < (k-1)\ell$, it then considers each of the matroids $M_i = (X_i,\I_i)$ for which $X_i \in X(e)$.
 For each of these, it makes a recursive call in which $e$ has been added to the corresponding set $J_i$ of $J$ and all elements of $Y$ spanned by $J_i+e$ in $M_i$ have been removed from $Y$.